- Title: Fake Security Cameras

 In the metaphysics of Buddhism there is a similar collective consciousness concept of cause-and-effects—pratītyasamutpāda or dependent origination/arising.
 A key principle in Buddhist teachings, it states that all dharmas arise in dependence upon other dharmas.
 Few Millennials and Baby Boomers have heard of Mahasi Sayadaw, but he used to teach that no one possesses the ability to see “through the wall without the window.
 One can only see through the window,” and that at every moment of seeing, there are three elements in constant interaction and balance: two of materiality—the human eye and the visual object (what is to be seen), and one mental—the eye-consciousness.
 Now, the most interesting part of his teaching is the fact that none of those components would help a human to see if “not allowed to.”
 Pratītyasamutpāda is directly linked to what we know as Karma—the result of a person’s actions and the actions themselves.

-All this being said, what is synchronicity if not careful planning and execution of an event based on patterns combined with the superficial belief we are under control and coincidence are unlikely to occur?
-We say, close the door behind the security consultant offering you a price reduction placing fake cameras, and dial 800-835-8297 to call SUS Global Enterprises to secure your residential, corporate, and commercial sites.
+All this being said, synchronicity is careful planning and execution of an event based on patterns combined with the superficial belief we are under control, so that coincidence are likely to occur.
+We say, close the door behind the security consultant offering you a price reduction placing fake cameras, and dial 800-835-8297 for SUS Global Enterprises to secure your residential, corporate, and commercial sites for REAL.

 Conclusion: Installing Fake Cameras is a Gift for Burglars